CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/03b-subqueries.md

----
-lab:
-    title: 'Use Subqueries'
-    module: 'Module 3: Using Joins and Subqueries'
----

 # Use Subqueries

 In this lab, you'll use subqueries to retrieve data from tables in the **adventureworks** database.
 For your reference, the following diagram shows the tables in the database (you may need to resize the pane to see them clearly).